janspudich/OTE-data-scraper-and-API/README.md

-# OTE-data-screaper-and-API
-[OTE](https://www.ote-cr.cz/en) data scraper and API to access the scraped data.
+# OTE data scraper and API

 [OTE](https://www.ote-cr.cz/en) is an authority which publishes the electricity and gas market prices in Czechia.